OpenQuantumDesign/oqd-analog-emulator/docs/tutorials/analog.md

 ## Analog mode

 In analog mode, the central object is an `AnalogCircuit`.
 An instance of `AnalogCircuit` can be evolved for duration `t` according to an `AnalogGate`.
 The `AnalogGate` contains a hamiltonian `H` which is an instance of `Operator`.
 As an example, we will perform a Rabi flopping experiment, where one qubit evolves under a driving field.
-The (time-independent) Hamiltonian, which govens the quantum evolution, is,
+The (time-independent) Hamiltonian, which governs the quantum evolution, is,

 $$
 H = \sigma^x